andrewl/environment_config/README.md

 1. Install the module

+2. Create a directory to contain your environment-specific settings.

+3. Set the environment variable DRUPAL_CONFIG_DIR to the name of the directory you created.
+(NB this can be outside of the document root).

-2. Create a yaml file containing the configuration settings that you wish to override inside a 'environment_config' key eg
+4. Create configuration management yaml files containing only the configuration settings that you wish to override. eg to modify the api_key setting of the foo_bar.settings configuration create a file called 'foo_bar.settings.yml' containing the following:

 <pre>
-environment_config:
-  foo_module.settings
 api_key: ABCDE12345
-  bar_module.settings
-    api_key: 901112dfh330303
-    some_other_setting: false
 </pre>

-3. Set the environment variable DRUPAL_CONFIG to the name of the file you created.
-(NB this can be outside of the document root).

-4. When the cache is next rebuilt your new settings will be saved into the active configuration.
+5. When the cache is next rebuilt your new settings will be saved into the active configuration.

 Notes
 -----

 This enables you to manage per-environment configurations in your infrastructure configuration management tool (eg ansible) by using that tool to maintain the yaml file and setting the DRUPAL_CONFIG environment variable to the correct value.

+Pro tip: Use drush (or console) to create your initial yaml files then edit as appropriate. eg drush cget foo_bar.settings > my/environment/config/dir/foo_bar.settings.yml

-An alternative approach would be to modify your build/deploy scripts to call a command to set these manually (eg drush cset foo_module.settings api_key ABCDE12345)
+An alternative approach to using this module would be to modify your build/deploy scripts to call a command to set these manually (eg drush cset foo_module.settings api_key ABCDE12345)

 Todo
 ----